openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

       }
     }

-Each *get-accessor* (*getter*) must have neither parameters nor an explicit return type.
-Each *set-accessor* (*setter*) must have a single parameter and no return value.
-The use of getters and setters looks the same as the use of
+Each *get-accessor* (*getter*) must have no parameters and explicit return type.
+Each *set-accessor* (*setter*) must have a single parameter and no return type.
+The use of getters and setters looks the same as the use of fields.
+Usage of getters or setters as methods leads to a :index:`compile-time error`.
-fields:

 .. code-block:: typescript
    :linenos: